dpgaspar/Flask-AppBuilder/docs/quickhowto.rst

 Define your Views (views.py)
 ----------------------------

 Now we are going to define our view for *Group* table.
-This view will setup functionality for create, remove, update and show primitives for model's definition.
+This view will setup functionality for create, remove, update and show primitives for your model's definition.

 ::